Effects

 [Fail.raise "division by zero"]

-Unwrapping Results manually gets tedious fast.
-The ? operator is syntactic sugar that unwraps a Result on success, and automatically performs Fail on error.
-It is Loon's version of the "try" pattern you may know from Rust or Swift.
+Unwrapping Results by hand grows tedious quickly.
+The ? operator is sugar for the common case: it unwraps a Result on success and performs Fail on error.
+If you know the "try" pattern from Rust or Swift, this is Loon's take on it.

 LOON